Magnesium is a mineral that’s crucial to the body’s function. It helps keep bones strong.

 Magnesium is necessary for bone health

-Magnesium is necessary for bone health and 67% of the body’s stores for this mineral are found in your bones.
+Magnesium plays a crucial role in maintaining bone health and may be a valuable nutrient for preventing bone loss and osteoporosis.
+It is necessary for bone health and 67% of the body’s stores for this mineral are found in your bones.
 Most people think that calcium is the most important factor in bone health and vitamin D is also a necessary component.
 However, without magnesium, the body cannot convert vitamin D into its active form for calcium absorption and activate an enzyme required for new bone to form.

 Magnesium keeps calcium dissolved in the blood.
 Obviously, adequate magnesium is essential for the absorption and metabolism of calcium.
 It reported that even mild magnesium deficiency is a leading risk factor for osteoporosis.